nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 - Unit Tests should ensure that a given change's functionality is working as expected.
 - When creating unit tests for React components, we recommend that the tests cover all the possible states of the component.
 - We also recommend mocking external dependencies, if unsure about how to mock a particular dependency, raise the question on your Pull Request.
-  - We recommend mocking dependencies by mocking [Jest's Mock Functions](https://jestjs.io/docs/en/mock-functions).
+  - We recommend using [Jest's Mock Functions](https://jestjs.io/docs/en/mock-functions) for mocking dependencies.
   - We recommend using [Jest's Mock Modules](https://jestjs.io/docs/en/manual-mocks) for mocking dependencies unavailable on the Node.js runtime.
   - Common Providers and Contexts from the lifecycle of our App, such as [`react-intl`][] should not be mocked but given an empty or fake context whenever possible.
 - We recommend reading previous unit tests from the codebase for inspiration and code guidelines.